1) What is the deadline for application?

-For admission to the MA program, the applicant should normally have completed or be near completion of a Bachelor’s degree in a relevant discipline at a recognized university or college, and hold a GPA of 3.0 or higher.
-Since Communication is an interdisciplinary programme, disciplinary considerations are generally considered as secondary to the proposed project, and to availability of adequate supervision.
+For admission to the MA program, the applicant should normally have completed or be near completion of a Bachelor’s degree in a relevant discipline at a recognized university or college with a cumulative GPA of 3.0 or higher.
+Since Communication is an interdisciplinary programme, disciplinary considerations are generally considered as secondary to the proposed project and to availability of adequate supervision.

 SFU's English language requirements for foreign-trained applicants are set by the Dean of Graduate Studies Office.
 Please see here.